tr31ze/d3Practice/README.md

 -------------------------------------------------------------
 Then run this command in the home folder to install the dependencies :  npm  install

-And thats it, now just open the index.html file from the public folder.
+And thats it, now just run 'npm start' and open the index.html file from the public folder.